Can you give me some ideas on how to use workflows?

 Here are 10 ways for you to consider as you start using workflows.

-1. Guest follow-up.
+- Guest follow-up.
 Notify leaders to contact guests.
-Automate a text Sunday afternoon with an open-ended question.
+Automate a text on Sunday afternoon with an open-ended question.
 Invite them back next Saturday.
 Update their member record.

-2. Missing persons.
-Find people who've missed 4 weeks in a row and set up a series of follow up actions.
+- Missing persons.
+Find people who've missed 4 weeks in a row and set up a series of follow-up actions.
 You can modify it any way you want.
 Hint: make sure you are accurately capturing attendance - ask us for ideas on that if you need help.

-3. Grief care.
-Notify the pastor or send a personalized email on the 1 month, 6 month, and one year anniversary of the passing of a loved one, especially a spouse.
+- Grief care.
+Notify the pastor or send a personalized email on the 1-month, 6-month, and 1-year anniversary of the passing of a loved one, especially a spouse.
 Customize the time frames and the actions to fit your ministry.

-4. Easter (or any event) follow up campaign.
-Series of emails or texts reinforcing the message of Easter and inviting people back.
+- Easter (or any event) follow-up campaign.
+A series of emails or texts reinforcing the message of Easter and inviting people back.
 Can be used for any event.

-6. Birthdays recognition.
+- Birthdays recognition.
 Several ways to set up the system to identify people with birthdays, and email or text them automatically (personalized).
-Or, notify someone to call or hand write a note.
+Or, notify someone to call or handwrite a note.

-7. Thank first time givers.
-Starts with an automated report that identifies families that gave the first time and either communicates with them automatically (personalized), or notifies someone to thank them in other ways.
+- Thank first-time givers.
+Starts with an automated report that identifies families that gave for the first time and either communicates with them automatically (personalized), or notifies someone to thank them in other ways.

-8. Flag lapsed givers.
-Notify pastor and other leaders of people who have stopped giving.
+- Flag lapsed givers.
+Notify the pastor and other leaders of people who have stopped giving.
 Really helpful for pastoral care awareness.

-10. Reassuring guest parents.
-Make parents feel welcome knowing their kids are safe with a text 10-15 minutes after they drop off their children.
+- Reassuring guest parents.
+Make parents feel welcome, knowing their kids are safe, with a text 10-15 minutes after they drop off their children.

 Based on this July 18, 2023 blog post.